 TD Rewards can be redeemed towards credit for your next Amazon.ca purchase.
 In order to apply your TD Rewards points, you will need to link your credit card to your Amazon.ca account here.
 Once enrolled, you will be able to use points as a payment method when you are checking out.

-TD Rewards points are worth 0.33 cents per point when using them towards an Amazon.ca purchase and a minimum of 3 TD Rewards points must be redeemed.
-0.33 cents per point is below the recommended value you can get out of your points so we would recommend avoiding Amazon.ca when you redeem points.
+TD Rewards points are worth 0.33 cents per point when used towards an Amazon.ca purchase, and a minimum of 3 TD Rewards points must be redeemed.
+0.33 cents per point is below the recommended value you can get out of your points, so we would recommend avoiding Amazon.ca when you redeem points.

 Gift Cards & Merchandise